Uncovering the facts,

 “Ken and I would welcome getting on the phone with your team or traveling to AZ to discuss with the governor,” Vought added.
 He also wrote, “We do not believe the Biden Administration is going to change their policies, and that it’s time to invoke authorities that have fallen into disuse.”

-The idea relies on a dubious interpretation of the Constitution, which states that individual states may not go to war on their own “unless actually invaded.”
+The idea relies on a dubious interpretation of the Constitution, which says that individual states may not go to war on their own “unless actually invaded.”
 Under the theory promoted by Cuccinelli and Vought, by declaring immigrants crossing the border to be an invasion, states can use military resources for border security.
 Legal scholars have questioned the credibility of this argument and suggested that its purpose is to stoke anti-immigrant sentiment.
-While Ducey sent about 150 Arizona National Guard troops to the border last year for a “border security mission” to support law enforcement, he has not publicly embraced the invasion rationale for deploying this type of military force.
+While Ducey sent about 150 Arizona National Guard troops to the border last year for a “border security mission” to support law enforcement, he has not publicly embraced the “invasion” rationale.
+Abbott, who has sent thousands of National Guard and state troopers to the Mexico border in Texas, admitted at a roundtable in April that he was “looking into” it.

 American Oversight is investigating the influence of right-wing groups and former Trump officials on border policies.
 We have filed requests to Texas seeking communications between the state government and CFRA, and obtained records related to the costs of running Operation Lone Star, Gov. Abbott’s initiative to deploy troops at the border.
 Learn more about American Oversight’s immigration work here.